nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 The command returns a sorted list of pets according to the parameter chosen.

-You can choose to either sort pets alphabetically, by their names or their owner's names.
+You can choose to either sort pets alphabetically,
+* By the pets' names
+* By the owners' names

-You can also sort pets chronologically, by their appointment dates, transport pick-up times as well as drop-off times.
+You can also sort pets chronologically,
+* By their appointment dates
+* By their transport pick-up times
+* By their transport drop-off times

 Format: `sort SORT_BY`
+* **One and only one** `SORT_BY` parameter is to be used with this command.
 * The valid `SORT_BY` parameters are `name` , `owner`, `app`, `pick up` and `drop off`.
 * The parameters are case-sensitive.
-* **One and only one** `SORT_BY` parameter is to be used with this command.

 Examples:
 * `sort name` will sort the pets alphabetically as shown below.